chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 A warning appears if members are still attached to the policy, because deleting that policy disrupts access for all of its members.
 However, you can still delete the policy.
 Repeat for each legacy policy.

-Alternately, you can run `--skip-policy-migration` on upgrade to start without any policies at all.

 ## Reverting to IAM v1